erilam/cross-region-privatelink/README.md

   }
 }
 ```

 Run terraform init to initialize the Terraform working directory, followed by terraform apply to deploy the SaaS provider's infrastructure in the EU-WEST-1 region.

 By completing step 3, you have successfully deployed the SaaS provider's infrastructure, including a VPC, autoscaling group, and security group, in the EU-WEST-1 region using Terraform.
+The infrastructure now has three subnets in separate availability zones, the AMI is looked up using SSM parameter, and the user data script installs the static website with the specified header and content on the EC2 instances.

 **<h3>Step 4: Establish VPC peering between the SaaS provider's EU-WEST-1 and EU-WEST-2 regions</h3>**
 In this step, we will create VPC peering between the SaaS provider's EU-WEST-1 and EU-WEST-2 regions.
 This allows the SaaS provider to create an endpoint service in the EU-WEST-2 region to be accessed by customers over AWS PrivateLink.